nabil1337/maat/README.md

 ### Custom filter rules

-The big advantage of maat is it's cutomizability: You can add as many own filter rules as you like:
+The big advantage of maat is it's customizability: You can add as many own filter rules as you like:

     maat.defineRule('isYesString', function(arg) {